iterative/dvc.org/content/docs/user-guide/basic-concepts.md

 An attempt at a data science task.
 Each one can be performed in a separate Git branch or tag, and its states identified by different [revisions](https://git-scm.com/docs/revisions).
-Examples: add a new data source, extract new features, change model hyperparameters, etc. DVC doesn't need to recompute the results after a successful merge that integrates an experiment into the <abbr>repository</abbr> history.
+Examples: add a new data source, extract data features, change model hyperparameters, etc. DVC doesn't need to recompute the results after a successful merge that integrates an experiment into the <abbr>repository</abbr> history.